 For couples planning on a baby, preconception care is all about stacking the deck.
 And while so much of the fertility equation is largely out of our control, there are things we can do to nourish our health and tune into what matters for the best chance of conception and a healthy pregnancy.
 Here’s where to start.

 Start taking prenatal vitamins

 Something similar happens on the male side of things.
-Improving sperm health involves specific nutrients, including methylated folate, selenium, L-Carnitine, and CoQ10, among others.
-Since a man’s health preconception has a direct effect on his partner’s pregnancy and the health of their baby, a prenatal vitamin specifically formulated for men is an easy way to support and optimize sperm health.
-Keep in mind that the sperm maturation process takes roughly three months, and the right nutrients can support optimal motility, morphology, and other parameters of sperm health during this process.
+Optimal sperm health requires specific nutrients, including methylated folate, selenium, L-Carnitine, and CoQ10, among others.
+Since a man’s health preconception has a direct effect on his partner’s pregnancy and the health of their baby, a prenatal vitamin specifically formulated for men is an easy way to support and nourish sperm health.
+Keep in mind that the sperm maturation process takes roughly three months, and the right nutrients can help support optimal motility, morphology, and other parameters of sperm health during this process.

 Track your period

 If you aren’t already tracking your periods, or you’ve just come off a hormonal birth control that had you on an artificial schedule, it’s time to get to know your cycle.
 Make a point of tracking the number of days in your cycle – i.e. the first day of your period (which is day one of your cycle) and the day your next period begins.
 Ideally, your cycle length is roughly the same month to month.
 This will help you figure out your ovulation window.

 When you do become pregnant, you'll be asked a zillion times when your last period began.
 This is how they time your pregnancy and give you a due date, so make sure you’re tracking this stuff!